 - It was quite clear over the 2 day event that there is a greater awareness and a growing appreciation of the need for release automation.
 Organisations that have been agile in development are now pressing for equivalent agility downstream

 - Microservices are also becoming more widely recognised but not Kubernetes or Mesos as the solution.
 The ‘smaller’ the application pieces you build and release the more Continuous Delivery is relevant.
 Microservices are used increasingly for the customer facing pieces of an application, as the resilience of a containerized delivery architecture is best suited to applications with high availability requirements and a low cost footprint.
+Understanding how to decompose existing monoliths can be an issue.
+Rebuild or start again?

 - DevOps and cloud are inter related.
 You can’t have cloud without DevOps/Automated pipelines.
 Any journey to cloud must start with DevOps for the data center.
-Simply replicating your data center in cloud is the least expensive solution.
+Simply replicating your data center in cloud is the most expensive solution.

 - Some banks have started to use Elastic search technology to improve the customer experience.
 Now customers can traverse transaction history seamlessly.